-This was the first vacation we’ve taken without children in 31 years (unless you count one overnight marriage retreat where -– ironically — we were assigned to separate, gender-segregated dorms).
-We’ve always had at least one child tagging along with us on every get-away, and usually half a dozen or more.
+This was the first vacation we’ve taken without children in 31 years.
+Unless you count one overnight marriage retreat where -– ironically — we were assigned to separate, gender-segregated dorms.
+We’ve always had at least one child tagging along with us on every get-away.
+More often than not, we have half a dozen or more.

 First of all, my sister cross-stitched the sweetest little “Just Married” badges for us to wear on our original trip.
-We hang those things on our Christmas tree as keepsake ornaments every year, so I knew exactly where to find them for our return flight.
+We hang those things on our Christmas tree as keepsake ornaments every year.
+Which means I knew exactly where to find them for our return flight.

-I added a hand-painted ribbon that read “31 years” under each badge, then proudly affixed one to my own blouse and pinned the matching button on my husband’s shirt before we headed to DFW.
+I added a hand-painted ribbon that read “31 years” under each badge.
+Then I proudly affixed one to my own blouse and pinned the matching button on my husband’s shirt before we headed to DFW.

 Doug wore that dainty badge through two crowded airports and aboard both our flights, responding graciously to all the congratulatory comments and curious questions of flight attendants and fellow travelers who wanted to know more about his ornately festooned lapel.
 That’s just one more reason I love my sweet husband: He’s such a good sport!

-Second, we were without a car in Orlando both times we visited.
+The second way this trip reminded me of the first was that we did without a car in Orlando both times we visited.
 Although the honeymoon package we bought included a rental car, neither of us was allowed to drive it.
-Doug had a valid driver’s license but wasn’t old enough; I was of age but had let my license expire (why renew in April when I’d have to change it again after the wedding in August?).
-So we we ended up taking a shuttle to our hotel and eating the majority of our meals at a Denny’s across the parking lot.
+Doug had a valid driver’s license but wasn’t old enough.
+I was of age but had let my license expire.
+(Why renew in April when I’d have to change it again after the wedding in August?).
+So we ended up taking a shuttle to our hotel.
+And we ate the majority of our honeymoon meals at a Denny’s across the parking lot.

 It was memorable.

-This time around, we used a taxi/Uber to get back and forth from the airport, but otherwise stuck fairly close to our hotel again.
-Although we never spotted a Denny’s (and therefore had to forgo those Grand Slam breakfasts we enjoyed before), we took all our meals on the premises and never ventured out further than our own feet would carry us.
+This time around, we used a taxi/Uber to get back and forth from the airport.
+But otherwise, we stuck fairly close to our hotel again.
+Although we never spotted a Denny’s (and therefore had to forgo the Grand Slam breakfasts we enjoyed before), we took all our meals on the premises.
+And we never ventured out further than our own feet would carry us.

 There was a third way this trip reminded us of our former visit.
 My dear father, bless his heart, volunteered to drive us to the airport for our honeymoon trip.
 When he swerved across five lanes of busy traffic and jumped a median to get us to our gate on time, Doug and I gripped our seats and watched our lives flash before our eyes.

-If I’m honest, I have to admit that being separated from our children left me feeling unsettled all weekend, but this accident on the way home cemented my resolve not to make a habit of leaving them behind.
+If I’m honest, I have to admit that being separated from our children left me feeling unsettled all weekend.
+But the accident on the way home cemented my resolve not to make a habit of leaving them behind.